-Complete line 4b if the fund can take either of the following credits.
-Be sure to check the appropriate box.
+If the fund can take either of the following credits, check the appropriate box(es) and include the amount of the credits in the total for line 4b.

 Nonconventional source fuel credit.
 A credit is allowed for the sale of qualified fuels produced from a nonconventional source.
 Section 29 contains a definition of qualified fuels, provisions for figuring the credit, and other special rules.
-Attach a separate schedule to the return showing the computation of the credit
+Attach a separate schedule to the return showing the computation of the credit.

 Qualified electric vehicle credit.
-Include on line 4b any credit from Form 8834, Qualified Electric Vehicle Credit.
+Use Form 8834, Qualified Electric Vehicle Credit, if the corporation can claim a credit for the purchase of a new qualified electric vehicle.
 Vehicles that qualify for this credit are not eligible for the deduction for clean-fuel vehicles under section 179A.

-Line 4c.
-General Business Credit
+Line 4c-General Business Credit

-Complete this line if the fund can take any of the following credits.
-Complete Form 3800, General Business Credit, if the fund has two or more of these credits, (other than the empowerment zone employment credit), general credits from an electing large partnership, a general business credit carryforward or carryback (other than the empowerment zone employment credit), a trans-Alaska pipeline liability fund credit, or a passive activity credit (other than the low-income housing credit or the empowerment zone employment credit).
-Enter the amount of the general business credit on line 4c, and check the box for Form 3800.
+Check the Form 3800 box, complete Form 3800, General Business Credit, and enter the total of the credits on line 4c if the fund has any of the following:

+- More than one of the general business credits listed below (other than the empowerment zone employment credit), - General credits from an electing large partnership shown in box 7 of Schedule K-1 (Form 1065-B), - A credit carryforward or carryback of any of these credits (other than the empowerment zone employment credit), - A trans-Alaska pipeline liability fund credit, or - Any of these credits (other than the low-income housing credit and the empowerment zone employment credit that is from a passive activity).